What Is the Court of the Palisades Interstate Park?

 - Commercial vehicle violations

-A DUI charged on the parkway carries the same statewide penalties as one charged anywhere else in New Jersey — license consequences, fines, and Intoxicated Driver Resource Center requirements.
+Unlike the park ordinances above, a DUI charged on the parkway is prosecuted under the same statewide statute — N.J.S.A.
+39:4-50 — as one charged anywhere else in New Jersey, and it carries the same license consequences, fines, and Intoxicated Driver Resource Center requirements.
 The Alcotest reading, the basis for the stop, and the procedure that followed can all be examined the same way they would be in any other DWI case.

 Why Palisades Parkway Cases Are Different